Renormalization fixed point of the KPZ universality class: Abstract

 \section{Abstract}

-The one dimensional Kardar-Parisi-Zhang universality class is believed to describe many types of evolving interfaces which also have the same characteristic scaling exponents.
-These exponents lead to a natural renormalization group action on the evolution of such interfaces.
-In this Letter we introduce and describe the renormalization group fixed point of the Kardar-Parisi-Zhang universality class in terms of a random nonlinear semigroup with stationary independent increments, and via a variational formula.
-Furthermore, we compute the exact transition probabilities using replica Bethe ansatz.
+The one dimensional Kardar-Parisi-Zhang universality class is believed to describe many types of evolving interfaces which have the same characteristic scaling exponents.
+These exponents lead to a natural renormalization/rescaling on the space of such evolving interfaces.
+We introduce and describe the renormalization fixed point of the Kardar-Parisi-Zhang universality class in terms of a random nonlinear semigroup with stationary independent increments, and via a variational formula.
+Furthermore, we compute a plausible formula the exact transition probabilities using replica Bethe ansatz.
 The semigroup is constructed from the {\it Airy sheet}, a four parameter space-time field which is the Airy$_2$ process in each of its two spatial coordinates.
 Minimizing paths through this field describe the renormalization group fixed point of directed polymers in a random potential.
+At present, the results we provide do not have mathematically rigorous proofs, and they should at most be considered proposals.